What is the Dilemma Bank?

 The Dilemma Bank aligns with CBS’ Nordic Nine

-Through hands-on practice, it fosters the development of skills essential for engaging ethically with oneself and others, and the problems and concerns students face when transitioning fra study to workplace.
+Through hands-on practice, it fosters the development of skills essential for engaging ethically with oneself and others, including the problems and concerns students face when transitioning fra study to workplace.

 A collaboration with KarriereKlubben